 Unlike most other modern computing devices (including other single board computers such as the Khadas VIM4 and LattePanda 3 Delta), most Raspberry Pis have no internal storage, relying instead on removable microSD cards as their primary boot drives.
-While it’s true that you can boot a Raspberry Pi 4 off of a USB SSD or Flash Drive, most of the time, it’s easier, more affordable and an overall better idea to stick with a microSD card.
+The exception to this rule is the Compute Module 4 which can be configured with onboard eMMC storage.
+In general, the lack of internal storage keeps the cost of the Raspberry Pi low.
+While it’s true that you can boot a Raspberry Pi 4 via a USB SSD or Flash Drive, most of the time, it’s easier, more affordable and an overall better idea to stick with a microSD card.

 But which microSD card should you buy for your Raspberry Pi?
 To help find the answer, we tested ten different 32GB cards on a Raspberry Pi 4, a Raspberry Pi 3 B+ and a Raspberry Pi Zero W to see which offers the best performance for the money.

 We chose the 32GB capacity because it offers more than enough room for most use cases while not being appreciably more expensive than 16 or 8GB cards.
 Raspberry Pi OS can run on a card that’s as small as 8GB (see how to set up a Raspberry Pi) if used with the Lite version of the OS.
 But for the full Raspberry Pi experience you will need the full install and that leaves you very little, if any, extra space on an 8GB card.
-With every update and release slowly using more and more of your card, 8GB will soon become too small for a typical setup.
-Even if you are running a game emulation system with lots of ROMs, you are unlikely to exceed 32GB (though some have).
+You can claw back some space on your SD card, but with micro SD card prices being so low, now is the time to expand your storage.
+With every update and release gradually using more and more of your card, 8GB will soon become too small for a typical setup.
+If emulation is your goal then 32GB should be the bare minimum as PlayStation 1 CDROM images weigh in at around 700MB, so ten games can easily eat up around 25% of your micro SD storage.

 The Best microSD Cards for Raspberry Pi